LucAwater/Wordpress-Elements/content/plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 3.4.2 =
+* Fix: Full-Size Retina wasn't removed when the original file was deleted from WP.
+* Info: If you use Lightroom and WordPress, please have a look at http://apps.meow.fr/wplr-sync/ :)

+= 3.4.0 =
+* Fix: Images set up with a 0x0 size must be skipped.

+= 3.3.8 =
+* Fix: There was an issue if the class starts with a space (broken HTML), plugin automatically fix it on the fly.
+* Fix: Full-Size image had the wrong path in the Details screen.
+* Fix: Option Auto Generate was wrongly show unchecked even though it is active by default.
+* Update: Moved the filters to allow developers to use files hosted on another server.
+* Update: Translation strings.
+If you want to translate the plugin in your language, please contact me :)

+= 3.3.6 =
+* Fix: There was an issue with local path for a few installs.
+* Add: Introduced $wr2x_extra_debug for extra developer debug (might be handy).

+= 3.3.5 =
+Fix: Very minor issue (one of the debug line had a bug).

+= 3.3.4 =
+* Fix: Issues with retina images outside the uploads directory.
+* Info: Please write a review for the plugin if you are happy with it.
+I am trying my best to make this plugin to work with every kind of WP install and system :)

+= 3.3.2 =
+* Fix: Use WP uploads folder for temporary files to avoid issues depending on hosting services.

 = 3.3.1 =
 * Update: LazySize from 1.0 to 1.1.